Chloé Lukasiak: Acting

-2012-present: Other ventures
+Public image

-Fashion and modeling
+Fashion and endorsements

 Lukasiak began modeling for fashion lines Glitzy Girl, Oxyjen, Tutu DuMonde and Sally Miller in 2012–13.
 Following her leave from Dance Moms in 2014, she modeled for various clothing brands including 90 Degrees by Reflex, Good hYOUman, Boy Meets Girl, and BCBG Max Azria (runway).
 Lukasiak became a spokesmodel for Just For Kix, an American dancewear company, in October 2014.
 With the company's partnership, she created an anti-bullying campaign called #NobodyisYOU.
 She was featured in several videos relating to the cause alongside dancers such as Averee Jade.

 In 2016, Lukasiak became the new face of StyleHaul.
 Lukasiak has also modeled for many magazines including The Hollywood Reporter, In Touch Weekly, Nationalist, Inside Dance, LVLten, LowCountry Parent, Cliche, NKD, Pulse Spikes, Dream, YSBNow, Afterglow, Popstar!, Girls' Life, Prune, Dance Track and A Book Of.

 In 2017, Lukasiak began working on a fashion line in collaboration with Dazzine.
 That same year, after Dazzine unexpectedly folded, she curated the Rocking Ballerina shoe/fashion line with JustFab. and a Christmas fashion line through the same company.
 In 2018, Lukasiak became an ambassador for JustFab and released videos featuring monthly shoe picks from the brand.
 During NY Fashion Week in February 2018, Lukasiak became a "Gelwick Girl," being styled by Andrew Gelwicks for her book tour and fashion shows at New York Fashion Week.

-Endorsements

 In 2015, Lukasiak appeared in a commercial for the fast food chain, Sonic.
 Lukasiak also hosted the miniseries Wicked Weekly that year, which was 16 episodes that aired on Disney Channel leading up to the release of the 2017 Disney Channel original film, Descendants 2.
 Lukasiak started partnering with Maybelline in 2019 and appeared in an ad for their product Snapscara alongside Skai Jackson, Summer McKeen, Jordyn Jones and Roxette Arisa.
 Later that year, Lukasiak collabed with Victoria's Secret PINK and Awesomeness TV to host a miniseries titled 'GRL PWR', which is about women's goals and life in college.
 In 2022, Lukasiak collaborated with Evry Jewels for a jewelry line that launched on January 15.